Updated on 09.05.2023.

 To enlarge each Google Street View image and start exploring the neighborhood, click on “View on Google Maps” link in the top-left corner.

 Would you like to add a literary location to this list?
-Please leave a suggestion in the comments.
+Please leave a suggestion in the comments or on social media.
 Thanks!

 1. Shakespeare & Company bookshop, Paris